-- Website pages load slowly or do not render properly
+- What if my website’s pages load slowly or do not render properly?

 When you type in an URL and the page loads, there is a complex delivery system built around data packets ( images, CSS files, plugins etc. ).

 If the internet connection is slow, our tracking code has a security time load checker that will skip it and it will not apply the changes in order not to influence at all the time load and the user experience.